 Short Research Article

-The Effects of Foliar Boron on the Growth and Yield of Maize
+Effect of Foliar Boron on the Growth and Yield of Maize

 ABSTRACT

 Maize (Zea mays L.) plays a critical role in ensuring food security and supporting rural livelihoods in Bangladesh.
 Despite its importance, maize production is constrained by factors such as low soil fertility, water scarcity, and pest pressures.
 This study aimed to evaluate the effects foliar boron application on the growth and yield of maize, and conducted during the Rabi season of 2023-24 at the Agricultural Laboratory, SARD, Bangladesh Open University, the experiment employed a randomized complete block design (RCBD) with three replications.
-The treatments included six boron levels (0 to 30 ppm) applied as a foliar spray at the six-leaf stage.
-Significant differences were observed in growth parameters such as plant height, dry matter, crop growth rate (CGR), and relative growth rate (RGR).
-The highest plant height (194.3 cm), dry matter (185.8 g), CGR (7.23), and RGR (0.006) were recorded with 25 ppm boron application.
+The treatments included six boron levels (0 to 30 mg L-1 mg L-1) applied as a foliar spray at the six-leaf stage.
+Significant differences were observed in growth parameters such as plant height (194.3 cm), dry matter (185.8 g), crop growth rate (CGR) (7.23), and relative growth rate (RGR) (0.006) were recorded with 25 mg L-1 mg L-1 boron application.
 Yield attributes, including cob diameter, seeds per row, 100-seed weight, seed yield, and stover yield, also showed significant improvements.
-The highest seed yield (5.65 t/ha) and stover yield (9.9 t/ha) were achieved with 30 ppm boron application.
-The study demonstrates that boron application, particularly at 25-30 ppm, significantly enhances maize growth and yield.
+The highest seed yield (5.65 t ha-1) and stover yield (9.9 t ha-1) were achieved with 30 mg L-1 mg L-1 boron application.
+The study demonstrates that boron application, particularly at 25-30 mg L-1 , significantly enhances maize growth and yield.
 These findings underscore the potential of precise nutrient management to address production constraints and improve the profitability of maize cultivation in Bangladesh.
-Further research into combined nutrient applications and varied environmental conditions is recommended.

-Key wards: foliar application, growth stages, maize yield, boron
+Key wards: Zea mays L., foliar application, growth stages, yield, boron

 INTRODUCTION